Yevgeniya V. Zastavker

 research

-Born and raised in Kiev, Ukraine, she came to the United States in 1990 having received two years of education at the Kiev Pedagogical College and a degree from one of Kiev 's Schools of Music.
+https://www.olin.edu/Born and raised in Kyiv, Ukraine, she came to the United States in 1990.
 She graduated from Yale University with a B.S. in physics and holds a Ph.D. in biological physics from MIT.

-Dr. Zastavker's research interests lie in the field of STEM education with specific emphasis on innovative pedagogical and curricular practices at the intersection with the issues of gender and diversity.
-Dr. Zastavker is currently involved in an NSF-supported project to understand students’ motivational attitudes in a variety of educational environments with the goal of improving learning opportunities for students and equipping faculty with the knowledge and skills necessary to create such opportunities.
-This work is integrated with Dr. Zastavker’s efforts to understand the ways in which such environments may be supported by critically reflective practices and how these environments serve to induct engineering students into educational careers.
+Dr. Zastavker's research interests lie in the field of STEM education with specific emphasis on innovative pedagogical and curricular practices at the intersection with the issues of diversity, equity, inclusion, and belonging.
+Dr. Zastavker is currently involved in an NSF-supported project to understand students’ motivational attitudes in game-based learning environments as a variant of a non-traditional learning space.
+In all her work, Dr. Zastavker aims to improve learning opportunities for students and equip faculty with the knowledge and skills necessary to create such opportunities.
+This work is integrated with Dr. Zastavker’s efforts to understand the ways in which learning environments may be supported by critically reflective practices and how these environments serve to induct engineering students into educational careers.